 Chembai Vaidyanatha Iyer Hits

 -Chembai Vaidyanatha Bhagavatar a.k.a.
 Vaidyanatha Iyer (1 September 1896 – 16 October 1974) was a Carnatic music singer from Palakkad (state of Kerala, India).
-Known by his village name Chembai, or simply as Bhagavatar, he was born to Anantha Bhagavatar and Parvati Ammal in 1896, into a Tamil Brahmin family at Kottayi-I/II near Palakkad on Janmashtami day.
+Known by his village name Chembai, or simply as Bhagavatar, he was born to Anantha Bhagavatar and Parvati Ammal in 1896, into a Tamil Brahmin family in Perakkool Madom (Parvati Ammal's birth home), adjacent to Lokanarkavu near Vatakara on Janmashtami day.
+He lived here until he was five years old.
+The family later shifted to Palakkad.
 Chembai was noted for his powerful voice and majestic style of singing.
 His first public performance was in 1904, when he was nine.
 A recipient of several titles and honours (including the Madras Music Academy's Sangeetha Kalanidhi in 1951), he was known for his encouragement of upcoming musicians and ability to spot new talent.
 He was responsible for popularising compositions like Rakshamam Saranagatam and Pavana Guru, among others.
-The music critic 'Aeolus' described him as "the musician who has meant the most to Carnatic Music in the first fifty years of the 20th century."
-His prominent disciples include Chembai Narayana Bhagavath. . .
+The music critic 'Aeolus' described him as "the musician who has . . .

 Manasayedulo (Malayamarutha)...
 [Chembai Vaidyanatha Iyer] -Album:Chembai Classical Vol 1.